kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 - **default Gateway**: a Gateway that Chihiro has configured to accept defaulted Routes

+- **default Gateway scope**: the scope within which a default Gateway is applicable

 ## Goals

 - Give Ana a way to use Gateway API without having to explicitly specify a Gateway for every Route, ideally without mutating Routes.
 (In other words, give Ana an easy way to create a defaulted Route.)

+- Give Ana an easy way to define the scope for a defaulted Route.

 - Give Ana an easy way to determine which default Gateways are present in the cluster, if any, and which of her Routes are currently bound to these